Matchbook (Ralph Towner & Gary Burton album)

-Matchbook is an album by guitarist Ralph Towner and vibraphonist Gary Burton recorded in 1974 and released on the ECM label.
+Matchbook is an album by guitarist Ralph Towner and vibraphonist Gary Burton, recorded over two days in July 1974 and released on ECM the following year.

 Reception

-Scott Yanow, in a review for Allmusic, noted that the pairing of Towner and Burton was "a logical matchup, since both musicians are open to folk melodies and are generally quiet improvisers".
-However, he also stated: "More tempo and mood variation would have uplifted the otherwise fine music".
+Scott Yanow, in a review for AllMusic, noted that the pairing of Towner and Burton was "a logical matchup, since both musicians are open to folk melodies and are generally quiet improvisers".
+However, he also stated: "More tempo and mood variation would have uplifted the otherwise fine music."

 In an article at Acoustic Guitar, Mark Kemp wrote: "In the early 1970s, ECM Records described its overall philosophy as 'the most beautiful sound next to silence.'
 This ECM collaboration... defined that philosophy.
 The nylon-string and vibes interplay... are the essence of chamber jazz: intimate, quiet, contemplative, and absolutely beautiful."

 Tyran Grillo, writing for Between Sound and Space, commented: "A matchbook doesn't typically provide a surface for lasting statements.
 On its flap, one scrawls a phone number, an address, or any other piece of information as ephemeral as the flames for which it is mass-produced.
 Such is not the case with guitarist Ralph Towner and vibraphonist Gary Burton.
 Instead, we get indelible marks of grace and humility, each a brighter spark at the wick of our attention...
 The sound of this album is like no other and unfolds itself with the delicacy of a morning glory, yet with melodies as indestructible as the sunlight that sustains them.
 Its many colors are provided not only through finely wrought melodies, but also through a wealth of rhythmic variations throughout.
 If you like either of these artists apart, then you can’t go wrong with them together."